 This tells the model whether to consider the average stock on hand or look for the stock at the end of the period.
 I typically do not change these settings or the Bucket Offset During Shipment.

 This tab deals with the duration of the horizon.
 It also allows you to change how the system views Distribution Demand.
 If it is set as a hard constraint, it must meet the distribution demand.
-If it can’t be then the solution is not optimal.
+If it can’t be, then the solution is not optimal.
 I do not know this as Regard as a Hard Constraint, but instead, set it regards as a forecast.

 These are the options available for the Fixed Order Handling.
-You can select the option below, which determine how the orders should be considered (either part of the demand forecast, or the customer demand) and if the orders should be considered a hard or semi-hard constraint.
+You can select the option below, which determine how the orders should be considered (either part of the demand forecast, or the customer demand) and if the orders should be regarded as a hard or semi-hard constraint.
 The lowest two options determine if any orders should be allowed to be deleted.

 Automatic Cost Generation Tab

 This is a highly abstract number of settings, which we will skip.

 This determines which consistency checks should be run.

 This determines if the shortage of supply should be handled by which method.
 This is important because it changes whether the deployment optimizer is based upon costs or based upon the demands and performs a fair share.